Due Process in PA * Bills Signed Into Law * PCCJR Takes Litigation Reform to PLC * In the News

 By Curt Schroder, Executive Director, PCCJR

 Pennsylvania’s Long-Arm Statute, 42 Pa.
 C.S.A. §5301(a), imposes “general” jurisdiction over any foreign corporation (out of state) that has merely registered to do business in Pennsylvania.
 This so-called “consent jurisdiction” is the subject of an appeal to the Superior Court in the case Mallory v.
-Norfolk Southern Railway Co., case that should be watched closely by every corporation registered to do business in Pennsylvania.
+Norfolk Southern Railway Co., a case that should be watched closely by every corporation registered to do business in Pennsylvania.

 In the lower court, Judge New of the Philadelphia Court of Common Pleas, held that the Long Arm Statute as applied by the Plaintiff violated constitutional due process as determined by the U.S. Supreme Court in Daimler AG v.
 Bauman, 571 U.S. 117 (2014).
 The Daimler court specifically rejected, as “unacceptably grasping,” legal theories that “approve the exercise of general jurisdiction in every State in which a corporation engages in a substantial, continuous, and systematic course of business.”
 Under Daimler, it is not enough that a defendant does business in a state.
 The defendant must be “at home” in the state to meet the Due Process requirements of the 14th Amendment.
 Judge New held that, “by wrapping general jurisdiction in the cloak of consent, Pennsylvania’s mandated corporate registration attempts to do exactly what the United States Supreme Court prohibited.”
 Mallory v.
 Norfolk Southern Railway Co., 2018 WL 3025283, at (Pa.
 C.P.
 Phila.
 Co.
 May 30, 2018).